Cathodoluminescence excitation spectroscopy: nanoscale imaging of excitation pathways

 Light emission spectroscopies reveal materials' optical excitations.
 The knowledge of the mechanisms leading from light absorption to emission, i.e, the absorption and decay pathways, is paramount for understanding these excitations' physics and their applications.
 Photoluminescence excitation spectroscopy (PLE) is especially suitable for this purpose.
 In this spectroscopy, the emission intensity is measured as a function of excitation energy.
 Quantitatively, it directly maps a system's relative quantum efficiency as a function of excitation energy.
 Qualitatively, it permits to access the competition between different relaxation pathways from the selected absorption states towards emission in the selected energy window.

 PLE has proven to be invaluable as it provides unparalleled information on the optical properties of materials.
-Examples include identification of excited exciton states and quantitative measurement of their binding energy in 2D materials \cite{Hill2015, Robert2018}, determination of the energy transfer quantum efficiency in carbon nanotube/porphyrin compounds \cite{Roquelet2010}, exhaustive characterisation of the photophysics of single photon emitters in nanodiamonds \cite{Beha2012}, and deep insight into the relaxation pathways in GaAs quantum dots \cite{Brunner1992}.
-Also, the correlative nature of PLE makes it extremely sensitive compared to other absorption techniques.
-Despite all these advantages and their impact in all fields relying on optical material characterization, from quantum optics to photovoltaics, light diffraction imposes a limit onto spatial resolution for PLE.
-This severely hinders its application, as the efficiency of the excitation and decay pathways vary drastically at scales much smaller than the wavelength of light.
+Examples include identification of excited exciton states and quantitative measurement of their binding energy in 2D materials \cite{Hill2015, Robert2018}, determination of the energy transfer quantum efficiency in carbon nanotube/porphyrin compounds \cite{Roquelet2010}, exhaustive characterisation of the photophysics of single photon emitters in nanodiamonds \cite{Beha2012} and defects in h-BN \cite{Museur2008}, and deep insight into the relaxation pathways in GaAs quantum dots \cite{Brunner1992}.
+The correlative nature of PLE makes it extremely sensitive compared to other absorption techniques.
+Despite all these advantages and their impact in all fields relying on optical material characterization, from quantum optics to photovoltaics, light diffraction imposes a limit onto spatial resolution for PLE, to within few hundreds of nanometer at best.
+This severely hinders its application, as the efficiency of the excitation and decay pathways vary drastically at scales much smaller than the wavelength of light \cite{Narukawa1997}.

-Cathodoluminescence (CL) is an emission spectroscopy \cite{HY1986, Zagonel2011, Polman2019} that measures the light emission spectrum under free-electron excitation.
-It carries the added benefits of sub-wavelength spatial resolution, due to the small wavelength of electrons (3.6 pm for 100 keV electrons), and of broadband excitation, extending from the infrared to the hard X-ray range \cite{E96}.
+Free electron based microscopies may potentially solve this issue, benefiting from sub-optical wavelength spatial resolution due to the small wavelength of electrons (3.6 pm for 100 keV electrons), and of broadband excitation extending from the infrared to the hard X-ray range \cite{E96}.

+To start with, cathodoluminescence (CL) is an emission spectroscopy \cite{HY1986, Zagonel2011, Polman2019} that measures the light emission spectrum under free-electron excitation.
 The last 20 years have witnessed an impressive success of this technique for nanosciences \cite{Kociak2017, Polman2019}, because it can be seen as a nanoscale equivalent of off-resonance PL for semiconductors \cite{Mahfoud2013}, and of scattering spectroscopy for plasmonic and optical excitations \cite{paper035,paper149, paper251}.
 Nevertheless, as the electron excitation is not monochromatic, a cathodoluminescence excitation spectroscopy (CLE) could not be developed solely by mimicking the principles behind PLE.
-This is a major drawback which limits the understanding at the nanometer scale of the exact excitation, relaxation, and decay pathways and, therefore, of the optical excitation physics.